viihna-lehraine/Shadex/README.md

 - Limit very light and muted colors (can also be turned on or off)
 - 8 palette types
 - Convert between 6 color formats
+- Define custom color, used as a base to generate your palette

 ***

 ## Upcoming Features

-- Fully randomized color palette when selecting "random color" and multiple swatches
 - Additional palette types
 - More flexibility for the number of swatches allowed on each palette type
-- Custom palette start points - select a custom color and use it as the basis of your palette
 - Aesthetic updates
 - Making the UI less clunky in general
 - Optimized mobile layout and functionality